 What is involved in claiming compensation for exposure to asbestos?

-To make an asbestos claim for compensation you must prove that you have a medical condition caused by exposure to asbestos.
+To make a claim for compensation, you must prove that you have a medical condition caused by exposure to asbestos.
 This normally involves obtaining a report from your treating doctors.
 Your asbestos lawyer may also need to get a report from an independent specialist about your asbestos-related disease.

-Will I need to go to court for my asbestos claim?
+Will I need to go to court for my claim?

 The vast majority of court actions for asbestos-related illnesses settle before trial.

 If you want to avoid going to court, Slater and Gordon's asbestos lawyers will of course try to negotiate a settlement for you, however we are unable to guarantee that your claim will not proceed to trial.
 And, of course, some people want their case to go to trial.

 If it becomes necessary for you to go to court, Slater and Gordon's asbestos lawyers will provide you with information about how the court system works and what you can expect.

 How much will it cost me to make a claim ?

 Once it is established that you have a viable claim for damages, Slater and Gordon's asbestos lawyers will handle your claim on a No Win - No Fee basis.
 This means that you are only liable to Slater and Gordon for the costs incurred in your claim, if your claim is successful.

 The No Win - No Fee, Fee and Retainer Agreement explains fully the terms and conditions, including how legal costs are calculated.